paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Pub.
 L. 111–148, title IX, § 9007(c), Mar.
 23, 2010, 124 Stat.
 857, provided that: “The Secretary of the Treasury or the Secretary’s delegate shall review at least once every 3 years the community benefit activities of each hospital organization to which section 501(r) of the Internal Revenue Code of 1986 (as added by this section) applies.”

 #### Reports
 Pub.
 L. 111–148, title IX, § 9007(e), Mar.
 23, 2010, 124 Stat.
-858, provided that: “(1) Report on levels of charity care.—The Secretary of the Treasury, in consultation with the Secretary of Health and Human Services, shall submit to the Committees on Ways and Means, Education and Labor [now Education and the Workforce], and Energy and Commerce of the House of Representatives and to the Committees on Finance and Health, Education, Labor, and Pensions of the Senate an annual report on the following:“(A) Information with respect to private tax-exempt, taxable, and government-owned hospitals regarding—“(i) levels of charity care provided, “(ii) bad debt expenses, “(iii) unreimbursed costs for services provided with respect to means-tested government programs, and “(iv) unreimbursed costs for services provided with respect to non-means tested government programs. “(B) Information with respect to private tax-exempt hospitals regarding costs incurred for community benefit activities. “(2) Report on trends.—“(A) Study.—The Secretary of the Treasury, in consultation with the Secretary of Health and Human Services, shall conduct a study on trends in the information required to be reported under paragraph (1). “(B) Report.—Not later than 5 years after the date of the enactment of this Act [Mar.
-23, 2010], the Secretary of the Treasury, in consultation with the Secretary of Health and Human Services, shall submit a report on the study conducted under subparagraph (A) to the Committees on Ways and Means, Education and Labor [now Education and the Workforce], and Energy and Commerce of the House of Representatives and to the Committees on Finance and Health, Education, Labor, and Pensions of the Senate.”
+858, provided that: “(1) Report on levels of charity care.—The Secretary of the Treasury, in consultation with the Secretary of Health and Human Services, shall submit to the Committees on Ways and Means, Education and Labor, and Energy and Commerce of the House of Representatives and to the Committees on Finance and Health, Education, Labor, and Pensions of the Senate an annual report on the following:“(A) Information with respect to private tax-exempt, taxable, and government-owned hospitals regarding—“(i) levels of charity care provided, “(ii) bad debt expenses, “(iii) unreimbursed costs for services provided with respect to means-tested government programs, and “(iv) unreimbursed costs for services provided with respect to non-means tested government programs. “(B) Information with respect to private tax-exempt hospitals regarding costs incurred for community benefit activities. “(2) Report on trends.—“(A) Study.—The Secretary of the Treasury, in consultation with the Secretary of Health and Human Services, shall conduct a study on trends in the information required to be reported under paragraph (1). “(B) Report.—Not later than 5 years after the date of the enactment of this Act [Mar.
+23, 2010], the Secretary of the Treasury, in consultation with the Secretary of Health and Human Services, shall submit a report on the study conducted under subparagraph (A) to the Committees on Ways and Means, Education and Labor, and Energy and Commerce of the House of Representatives and to the Committees on Finance and Health, Education, Labor, and Pensions of the Senate.”

 #### Payments by Charitable Organizations Treated as Exempt Payments
 Pub.
 L. 107–134, title I, § 104, Jan.
 23, 2002, 115 Stat.
 2431, provided that: “(a) In General.—For purposes of the Internal Revenue Code of 1986—“(1) payments made by an organization described in section 501(c)(3) of such Code by reason of the death, injury, wounding, or illness of an individual incurred as the result of the terrorist attacks against the United States on September 11, 2001, or an attack involving anthrax occurring on or after September 11, 2001, and before January 1, 2002, shall be treated as related to the purpose or function constituting the basis for such organization’s exemption under section 501 of such Code if such payments are made in good faith using a reasonable and objective formula which is consistently applied; and “(2) in the case of a private foundation (as defined in section 509 of such Code), any payment described in paragraph (1) shall not be treated as made to a disqualified person for purposes of section 4941 of such Code. “(b) Effective Date.—This section shall apply to payments made on or after September 11, 2001.”